Events and Presentations

 National Bank Financial Services Conference

-Question and answer session participation, starting at 9:00 a.m., with James O'Sullivan, Scotiabank's Group Head of Canadian Banking, at National Bank Financial’s 17th Annual Financial Services Conference in Montreal on March 27, 2019.
+Question-and-answer session participation, starting at 10:20 a.m.
+EDT, by Dan Rees, Scotiabank's Group Head of Canadian Banking, at National Bank Financial’s 19th Annual Financial Services Conference on March 24, 2021.

 RBC Canadian Bank CEO Conference